CyrilPeponnet/slackhal/REAME.md

 }
 ```

-Be sure to set the `Channel field` (you can take it from `message.Channel`)
+Be sure to set the `Channel field` (you can take it from `message.Channel`).

 	If you set a `userID` as a channel, it will find for your proper DM `Channel` before sending for you.
+	If you set a channel as a string with a leadign `#`, it will try to resolve it to the good channel id.

 The `Text` field follow the basic message formatting rules defined [here](https://api.slack.com/docs/message-formatting).

 The `Params` field is used to create rich format message using attachments as described [here](https://godoc.org/github.com/nlopes/slack#PostMessageParameters).

-You can find details for advanced attachments formating [here](https://api.slack.com/docs/message-attachments).
+You can find details for advanced attachments formatting [here](https://api.slack.com/docs/message-attachments).

-*TIPS:* You can use [this website](http://davestevens.github.io/slack-message-builder/) to check the attachement syntax.
+*TIPS:* You can use [this website](http://davestevens.github.io/slack-message-builder/) to check the attachment syntax.